Key Takeaways

 3. Complete

-A finished message is when your audience has everything they need to be informed about a topic.
-You told them an anecdote or back story to offer them more context.
+A finished message is one in which your audience has everything they need to be informed about a topic.
+You told them an anecdote or background to provide more context.

-If your audience needs to take action, make sure your call to action is clear and effectively conveys the urgency.
+If your audience needs to take action, ensure your call to action is clear and effectively conveys urgency.

 Incomplete messages need back-and-forth communication, wasting everyone’s time and effort.
-Finished communication includes relevant information like names, dates, times, locations, and other details that help support your story.
+Completed communication includes relevant information such as names, dates, times, locations, and other details that support your story.

 Your messages shouldn’t be sloppy or negligent, which can negatively impact your communication.
 Be thorough.